Depart from the U.S.

 From here, we shuttle to the next destination: Merano.
 Our

-modern Hotel Delle Terme is centrally located on the pedestrian ‘Kurpromenade'
+modern Hotel Terme Merano is centrally located on the pedestrian Kurpromenade

-on the River Adige, and opposite the historical ‘Kurhouse.'
-Relax, perhaps
+on the River Adige, opposite the historic Kurhouse.
+Relax, perhaps enjoying the

 Like Cortina, Merano is a vibrant cultural city, offering